thomasdarimont/keycloak-project-example/readme.md

 To manually check if all prequisits are fulfilled.
 ```
-bin/prerequisites.sh
+java bin/prerequisites.bin
 ```

 ## Manually Trigger Extension Deployment

 To manually trigger an extension redeployment after extension code changes / build, you can run the following script:
 ```
-bin/deployExtensions.sh
+java bin/deployExtensions.java
 ```

 ## Exporting a Realm

 To export an existing realm as JSON start the docker-compose infrastructure and run the following script.
-The export will create a file like `acme-apps-realm.json` in the `./imex` folder.
+The export will create a file like `acme-apps-realm.json` in the `./keycloak/imex` folder.

 ```
-bin/exportRealm.sh acme-apps
+java bin/exportRealm.java --realm=acme-apps
 ```

 # Tools